American Locomotive Company: Foundation

+The consolidation of the seven manufacturers was the brainchild of financier Pliny Fisk Sr. of the brokerage house Harvey Fisk & Sons.
+The consolidated ALCO was intended to compete with Baldwin Locomotive Co. which controlled two-fifths of the industry.

-The newly-formed company was headquartered in Schenectady, New York.
+The new company was headquartered in Schenectady.
 Samuel R. Callaway left the presidency of the New York Central Railroad to become president of Alco.
 When Callaway died on June 1, 1904, Albert J. Pitkin succeeded him as president of Alco.

 In 1904, the American Locomotive Company acquired control of the Locomotive and Machine Company of Montreal, Quebec, Canada; this company was eventually renamed the Montreal Locomotive Works.
-In 1905, Alco purchased Rogers Locomotive Works of Paterson, New Jersey, the second-largest locomotive manufacturer in the United States behind Baldwin Locomotive Works.
+In 1905, Alco purchased Rogers Locomotive Works of Paterson, New Jersey, the country's second-largest locomotive manufacturer behind Baldwin Locomotive Works.

-After World War II, Alco operated manufacturing plants only in Schenectady and Montreal, having closed all the others.
-In 1969, the American Locomotive Company ceased locomotive manufacturing in the United States, although Montreal Locomotive Works continued to manufacture locomotives based on Alco designs.